 Make a fat cake for birds

-Winter is a great time to see the birds in the bare branches of garden trees.
+Winter and early spring are a great time to see the birds in the bare branches of garden trees.
 One way to encourage them to return is to hang a tasty fat cake from a tree in sight line of your kitchen window.
 You can make a batch with kitchen scraps such as cheese and dry porridge oats and keep them in the freezer until needed.

 - Lard or suet (room temperature)